pytorch/ort/Readme.md

 ### Note

-Currently, Vision models are supported on Intel® VPUs.
+Currently, Support for vision models is limited on Intel® VPUs(tested on MYRIADX with 512MB).
 Support for NLP models may be added in future releases.

 ## License